Wesztman/glrl/README.md

-# simple-status-monitor
+# glrl - Green light/Red light

-A simple status monitor written in bash with a dynamic configuration.
+Green light/Red light, or glrl in short, is a simple status monitor written in bash.
+Use it to monitor anything that can evaluate into a bash boolean expression.

 Use config.yaml to list bash commands that evaluate to true or false